sandro/ephemeral_response/README.markdown

       end
     end

-    # This will be cached
+    # This will get cached
     Net::HTTP.start('example.com') do |http|
       get = Net::HTTP::Get.new('/')
       get['Date'] = Time.now.to_s
       http.request(get)
     end

-    # This will read from the cache even though the date is different
+    # This is read from the cache even though the date is different
     Net::HTTP.start('example.com') do |http|
       get = Net::HTTP::Get.new('/')
       get['Date'] = "Wed Dec 31 19:00:00 -0500 1969"